dbazhenov/github-stat/README.md

 - `GITHUB_TOKEN` - Your personalized GitHub Token.
 If left empty, the limit is 60 API requests per hour, which is enough for a test run.
 If you add token then 5000 requests per hour.
 You can get a Token in your GitHub profile settings, it's free, instructions at [the link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

+If you don't want to use any database, leave HOST empty.

 5. Run the script in the terminal

 `go run cmd/main/main.go`